 \subsection{Dealing with Pseudo-signals}

 Because of the nature of the OCMT procedure, pseudo-signals cannot be excluded from the selection list with high probability.
 To eliminate pseudo-signals, we propose to employ the adaptive group Lasso after the OCMT.
-Then by the properties of the adaptive group Lasso, the event that pseudo-signals are excluded and signals are kept happens with probability approaching one (w.p.a.1).
-We present this result in Theorem \ref{TH:AGLasso}.
-We denote the set of the variables selected by the OCMT procedure as $\hat{S}_{\text{OCMT} }\equiv S_{\left( \hat{k}_{s}\right) },$ collect them into a vector $\boldsymbol{Z}_{\text{OCMT}},$ and denote its dimension as $\hat {p}_{\text{OCMT}}$.
+Then by the properties of the adaptive group Lasso, the event that the pseudo-signals are excluded and the signals are kept occurs with probability approaching one (w.p.a.1).
+We present this result in Theorem \ref{TH:AGLasso} below.
+We denote the set of the variables selected by the OCMT procedure as $\hat {S}_{\text{OCMT}}\equiv S_{\left( \hat{k}_{s}\right) },$ collect them into a vector $\boldsymbol{Z}_{\text{OCMT}},$ and denote its dimension as $\hat {p}_{\text{OCMT}}$.
 Similarly, let $\mathbb{Z}_{\text{OCMT}}$ ($n\times\hat {p}_{\text{OCMT}}m_{n}$) denote the design matrix for $\boldsymbol{Z} _{\text{OCMT}}$ as in equation (\ref{EQ:design}).
-The post-OCMT adaptive group Lasso procedure is as follows:
+The post-OCMT adaptive group Lasso procedure goes as follows:

 \begin{enumerate} \item Obtain the group Lasso estimator by searching $\boldsymbol{\beta}_{n}$ ($\hat{p}_{\text{OCMT}}m_{n}\times1$)\ to minimize

 where $\lambda_{n1}$ is a positive tuning parameter, $\boldsymbol{\beta} _{n}=(\boldsymbol{\beta}_{n1}^{\prime},...,\boldsymbol{\beta}_{n\hat {p}_{\text{OCMT}}}^{\prime})^{\prime},$ $\boldsymbol{\beta}_{nj}$ is a $m_{n}\times1$ vector of coefficients of the B-spline basis for the $j$-th element in $\boldsymbol{Z}_{\text{OCMT}}.$ Denote the above estimator as $\boldsymbol{\tilde{\beta}}_{n}.$